 For some disputes, if it is resolved by the Court, there may be some effects on the company’s normal operation as well as the shareholders, especially companies operating on the stock exchange.
 In this case, the disputing parties usually choose Arbitration since it can use the closed mechanism (if requested) to resolve the dispute, besides its settlement time will be shorter than the court proceedings.
 However, its cost is usually more than the one of the Court which is also an element considered by parties carefully.

-It can be seen that the method of dispute resolution is quite diverse, but which method to choose will depend on the content, the nature of the dispute and the needs of the parties.
-Each method will have certain pros and cons and the parties need to consider carefully before choosing to avoid complicating the situation.
+The method of dispute resolution is quite diverse, but which method to choose will depend on the content, the nature of the dispute and the needs of the parties.
+Each method will have certain pros and cons, and the parties need to consider carefully before choosing to avoid complicating the situation.